 In addition to experiments aimed at improving the power conversion efficiencies of organic photovoltaic devices, the group studies the degradation processes that reduce the performance of solar cells during their operating lifetime.
 An understanding of this process is essential if these devices are to be manufactured, and the group utilises equipment for the aging of cells and analysis of these processes.

-The group's solar cell activities are undertaken as part of Imperial's Centre for Plastic Electronics, enabling extensive collaborations across different departments, including with groups working on material synthesis, processing, nanomorphology, device physics and modelling.
+The group's solar cell activities are undertaken as part of Imperial's Centre for Processable Electronics, enabling extensive collaborations across different departments, including with groups working on material synthesis, processing, nanomorphology, device physics and modelling.
 These activities are also aligned with and complimented by the scale up activities of the SPECIFIC IKC in Swansea, particularly for perovskite solar cells.

 Solar-driven fuel synthesis